speechsuper/SpeechSuper-API-Samples/http_samples/flutter_http_sample/README.md

 # Quick Start

-1. Install Golang
+1. Install Flutter
-2. Modify the appKey in sample.go
+2. Modify the appKey in lib/main.dart
-3. Modify the secretKey in sample.go
+3. Modify the secretKey in lib/main.dart
 4. Change the coreType according to your needs.
 5. Change the reference text according to your needs.
 6. Change the audio path corresponding to the reference text.